Louis Dantin

+Life

 Originally from Beauharnois, Quebec, he studied at the Collège de Montréal and later attended seminary to become a Roman Catholic priest.
-Associated with the Congregation of the Blessed Sacrament, he wrote religious poetry and short stories during this era.
-He was later associated with the École littéraire de Montréal, becoming acquainted there with writers such as Nelligan and Arthur de Bussières.
+Associated with the Congregation of the Blessed Sacrament, he wrote religious poetry and short stories during that era.
+He was later associated with the École littéraire de Montréal, becoming acquainted there with writers such as Émile Nelligan and Arthur de Bussières.
 He subsequently left the priesthood in 1903, marrying Clotilde Lacroix and moving to Boston, Massachusetts, where he worked as a printer for Harvard University Press.
 He resided in Boston for the remainder of his life, although he continued to publish French language literary work in Quebec.
 Most of his published work was as an essayist and critic, including volumes such as Poètes de l'Amérique française (1928) and Gloses critiques (1931), although he also published a volume of poetry (Le Coffret de Crusoé, 1932) and a posthumous novel (Les Enfances de Fanny, 1951).
 Several volumes of his correspondence with other Quebec writers were also published, as well as several posthumous volumes of poetry from his archives.

+Controversy

-Two writers, Claude-Henri Grignon in his 1936 Les Pamphlets de Valdombre and Yvette Francoli in her 2013 Le Naufragé du Vaisseau d'or, have alleged that Dantin was the actual author of most of the poetry credited to Nelligan.
+Two writers, Claude-Henri Grignon in his 1936 Les Pamphlets de Valdombre and Yvette Francoli in her 2013 Le Naufragé du Vaisseau d'or, have alleged that Dantin was the actual author of most of the poetry that is credited to Nelligan.
 Dantin denied Grignon's claims in several of his letters to other writers.
-In 2016, the University of Ottawa's literary journal @nalyses published an article by Annette Hayward and Christian Vandendorpe which rejected the claim, based on textual comparisons of the poetry credited to Nelligan with the writings of Dantin.
-In 2021, Pierre Hébert arrives at the same conclusion in his biochronique of the writer.
+In 2016, the University of Ottawa's literary journal, @nalyses, published an article by Annette Hayward and Christian Vandendorpe that rejected the claim based on textual comparisons of the poetry that is credited to Nelligan with Dantin's writings.
+In 2021, Pierre Hébert arrived at the same conclusion in his Une biochronique on Dantin.